williamwalkerjd/williamwalkerjd/README.md

 - 👋 Hi, I’m @williamwalkerjd
 - 👀 I’m interested in coding as a second profession.
 I retired from the first.
-- 🌱 I’m currently learning through codeacademy.com the full stack engineer career path and Alexa.
+- 🌱 I’m currently learning through codeacademy.com.
+I am taking the full stack engineer career path and Alexa.
 - 💞️ I’m not yet looking to collaborate
 - 📫 No reason to email or text me yet.
 I just started.